 By thinking about an opportunity for penetration, a man’s mental arousal causes blood to flow to his penis.
 The mental response causes the physical erection that motivates him to complete his arousal cycle by engaging in intercourse.
 This is an instinctive response.
 The biological drive is for a man to deposit his semen (containing sperm) within a vagina.
 A woman lacks a similar drive to ensure that a man deposits his sperm in her vagina.
 The clitoris is incapable of penetration.
 Women only ever orgasm when alone.

-Women do not behave sexually in this way.
-Women are just as capable as men of getting excited about a future pleasure.
+Humans can remember past events and form associations.
+If we enjoy a meal, we remember the experience the next time.
+Even before we sit down to eat, we anticipate the pleasure we will enjoy.
+Women are just as capable as men of anticipating future pleasure.
 They certainly respond to the smell of food in a similar way.
-The issue is that there are no stimuli connected with sexual activity with a lover that cause a woman’s arousal.
+Men are aroused in anticipation of intercourse because it provides an opportunity to be a penetrator.
 The pleasures of sex do not impact on women’s minds (as they do on men’s) because women are not aroused by sexual activity in the first place.
+There are no erotic stimuli connected with sexual activity with a lover that cause a woman’s arousal.

 Men are aroused by objects that they associate with erotic pleasure.
 Even after they have become impotent in old age, men can enjoy fantasies about leggy blondes in suggestive poses.
 They may appreciate observing young women’s backsides as they bend over (interpreted by men as a possible sexual invitation).
 There is no male equivalent to a leggy blonde.
 Nor do women ogle men while they proffer their crotches.
 It is assumed that women become less sexual as they age but no one forgets the pleasure of a turn-on.